wilsonmar/VisualStudio/AzureCosting.md

 to read about Microsoft's **Application Insights** offering.

+## <a name="BackupLogShipping"> Backup and Log Shipping</a>
+To avoid loss of data if a server crashes, a duplicate of data in production servers are shipped off to another location.

+And that may racks up data communication costs, perhaps across AWS Availability Centers.
+Google does not

 ## <a name="#StormRunner"> Test Cloud Comparison Across Competitors</a>
 Compare this against HP's StormRunner Load which charges a flat 15 cents per vuser hour.